 The United States has a cooperative research agreement with Great Britain, Canada and Australia for the exchange of chemical and biological warfare information.
 We have less extensive CBW information exchange agreements with other countries, including Germany.
-Under the agreement with Germany, the US has provided over the years small, sample quantities of agents for use in RDT & E of defensive equipment.
-There is a question now as to whether the agreement itself foresaw actual delivery of materials however The question has been further complicated by a US small. suggestion that the FRG consolidate its requirements for agents.
-The result has been a request for quantities considerably greater than before.
-A reply to the FRG on its request is being held in abeyance pending the outcome of this review.
+Under the agreement with Germany, the US has provided over the years small, sample quantities of agents for use in RDT&E of defensive equipment.
+The extent to which this practice will be continued will be reviewed in the light of the decisions made by the NSC on the fundamental issues raised in this study.

-I. The Use of Tear Gas (CS) in South Vietnam
+I. The USE of Tear Gas (CS) in South Vietnam

-1. CS has been used in South Vietnam since 1965.
-CS provides the possibility of a nonlethal solution to military operational problems and their military utility in the following circumstances:

-a.
-Increases the possibilities of the capture of PW's from mixed military/civilian population without civilian casualties. b.
+- 1. CS has been used in South Vietnam since 1965.
+CS provides the possibility of a nonlethal solution to military operational problems and their military utility in the following circumstances: - a.
+Increases the possibilities of the capture of PW's from mixed military/civilian population without civilian casualties.

+- b.
 In urban areas, decreases the destruction of housing and public facilities.
-Any destruction of housing or public facilities provides the VC with tangible propaganda and is used against the United States.
+Any destruction of housing or public facilities provides the VC with tangible propaganda and is used against the United States. - c.

-c.
 Provides the commander with a nonlethal option to the use of massive HE in overcoming a dug-in enemy.
 (CS forces enemy into the open where he has the option of surrendering.
-The alternative to CS use in massive use of HE, killing or trapping the enemy in destroyed fortifications, or exposing American soldiers by attacking individual fortifications by gun and bayonet.
-Friendly casualties in this method of attack are extremely high, while use of CS allows great reduction in friendly casualties and gives the enemy the option of surrendering if he so desires.)
+The alternative to CS use is massive use of HE, killing or trapping the enemy in destroyed fortifications, or exposing American soldiers by attacking individual fortifications by gun and bayonet.
+Friendly casualties in this method of attack are extremely high, while use of CS allows great reduction in friendly casualties and gives the enemy the option of surrendering if he so desires.) - d.

-d.
 If used for area restriction, it limits the use of terrain and prevents reuse of field fortifications.
 Denial of areas with CS has in many cases altered enemy infiltration routes and thus required him to develop new routes.
-It can also be used to canalize an enemy assault and increase enemy vulnerability, e.
-In reconnaissance-by-fire employing CS rather than HE shells, it is particularly effective for checking heavily wooded areas and is much more effective for detection of occupied fortifications than is HE.

-2. CS, when used in offensive operations,

-a.
-Assists in the-assault of point targets such as bunkers and automatic weapons emplacements.
-Within a few seconds any occupants lacking protection against CS will be rendered unable to defend themselves effectively. .
-Aids in the assault of area targets.
+It can also be used to canalize an enemy assault and increase enemy vulnerability. - e.
+In reconnaissance-by-fire employing CS rather than HE shells, it is particularly effective for checking heavily wooded areas and is much more effective for detection of occupied fortifications than is HE. - 2.
+CS, when used in offensive operations, - a.
+Assists in the assault of point targets such as bunkers and automatic weapons emplacements.
+Within a few seconds any occupants lacking protection against CS will be rendered unable to defend themselves effectively.